 It makes us tense up in our chairs, waiting, waiting, waiting for the other shoe to drop.
 Because we can't stand the waiting any longer.

 Revulsion, however, is the moment the shoe drops.
 It's the killer stabbing a knife into someone's chest.
-It's the revelation that the handsome and loving boyfriend?
+It's the revelation that the handsome and loving boyfriend...is actually a vampire.

-If tension is suspenseful music, then revulsion is where the horror music lives.
+If tension is suspenseful music, then revulsion is where horror music takes over.

 The key to horror movies, and horror movie soundtracks, is balancing those two moments.
 Cue the revulsion in too soon, and the audience doesn't have enough time to build up their fear.